CarmineCella/nmf_sources/README.md

 - NMF decomposition in N components (KL)
 - masking
 - clustering in K sources
-- reconstrucation (phase can be recovered by iteration)
+- ISTFT reconstruction (phase can be recovered by iteration)